Mike Williams (DJ): 2022: Storylines

 After his hiatus in 2021, Williams returned with his new album Storylines.
 He started 2022 with his new songs, "Pretty Little Words" with Zack Hall, "I Said Too Much" with Moa Lisa, "Here For You" with Magnificence, "Ambush" with Robbie Mendez, "Supernova" with Retrovision, "Best Part Missing", and "When The Sun Is Gone" with RYVM.

+2025: Mike Williams On Track

+Starting at episode 415, the first episode of 2025, the radio show "Mike Williams on Track" was changed to monthly basis.